A feminist technoscience and affect studies methods lab

 ORDINARY PRACTICE

-Doing STS is a methods lab that works across feminist science and technology studies and affect studies through public workshops, lectures, reading and writing groups, and experimental publications.
-We stage accessible and collaborative opportunities for play and learning with STS and affect via ordinary and DIY practice.
-Through zinemaking, textile and papercrafting, fermenting, composting, and other modes of making, we “craft with matter”1 to materialize alternative futures.
-We actively develop methods of care and anticolonial science and tech literacies with an emphasis on how emergent global complexities are made and experienced in small, local practices that include messiness, hunches, and mistakes.BECOME A MEMBER
+Doing STS stages accessible and collaborative opportunities for play and learning with science and technology studies (STS) and affect via ordinary and DIY practice.
+We host free public workshops, book clubs, and research jams.
+Through writing, walking, mapping, zinemaking, textile and papercrafting, fermenting, composting, and other modes of making, we “craft with matter”1 to materialize alternative futures.
+We actively develop methods of care and anticolonial science and tech literacies with an emphasis on how emergent global complexities are made and experienced in small, local practices that include messiness, hunches, and mistakes.2BECOME A MEMBER

 While anyone can attend our events, we are funded by our members.
 Support us with a small one-time or reccurring membership fee.
 Members are welcome to join in on planning, give a workshop or public lecture, and can vote on future intiatives at our annual meeting.
 Fees are not considered a charitable donation and we are unable to issue tax reciepts.Join Now